AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 - **Efficiency modules:** They reduce the power usage of the fuel processing machines ("P").
 Their overall effects on energy gains are small but noteworthy for most recipes.
 I would definitely recommend using efficiency 1 modules in all of the fuel processing machines if you don't use any other modules, because they are quite cheap to make and they cut down power usage by 60% or even 80% (the efficiency limit), depending on how many module slots the machines have.

 - **Speed modules:** One effect of speed modules is increasing power usage ("P") just like efficiency modules, but in the opposite direction, hence reducing our energy gains.
-The other effect of speed modules is increasing the crafting speed of machines ("C"), which as seen from the equation, reduces the power usage.
-For every speed module, the increase in P is greater than the increase in C, which means that the overall effect of any speed module is an increase in E, which results in decreased energy gains overall.
-However, speed modules can be used to mitigate the slowdown from productivity modules, which might provide energy gains overall.
+The other effect of speed modules is increasing the crafting speed of machines ("C"), which as seen from the equation, reduces the power usage because the added speed makes the machine work for a shorter time for each crafting cycle.
+For every speed module, the increase in P is greater than the increase in C, which means that the overall effect of any speed module is an increase in E, which results in decreases in energy gains overall.
+However, speed modules can be used alongside productivity modules to mitigate the slowdown they cause, and this might provide energy gains overall.

 - **Productivity modules:** They have the most interesting effects.
 They increase power usage ("P") and decrease crafting speed ("C"), both of which lead to an increase in E, which decreases the overall energy gains.
 On the other hand, productivity modules increase the amount of processed fuel that is produced.
 Furthermore, this increase is compounded on every step of processing, which leads to exponential increases in the fuel output overall!
 The energy gains from the extra fuel might outweigh all the extra power consumption.